palmetto/socket.io-postgres/README.md

 multiple socket.io instances in different processes or servers that can all broadcast and emit events to and from each other.

+## Tests

+These are "integration" tests.
+You will need a real PG database.

+Then, run `yarn test`.

 ## API

 ### adapter(connection[, opts])